French Pronouns: The Complete Guide to Personal and Impersonal Pronouns [With Examples and Audio]

 vous — second person plural

 eux/elles — third person plural

-Total, there are a whopping eleven different ways in whichi stressed pronouns can be used, all with the same general idea in their function: STRESSING the person (hence the name).
+There are eleven different ways in which stressed pronouns can be used, all with the same general idea in their function: stressing the person.
 Here are the most common ways:

 - After C’est or Ce sont.

 C’est toi qui laves la salle de bain. — It’s you who is washing the washroom.

 - When there’s more than one subject in a sentence.

 Michel et moi avons fait du shopping. — Michel and I went shopping.

 Je suis content, et toi ? — I’m happy, and you?